 Learn more about sponsorship and advertising opportunities for the coming year, both at our Annual Conference and year-round.

-Our 37th Annual Conference will be in Washington, D.C.!
+Our 39th Annual Conference will be in Louisville, KY!

 The IACP Annual Conference is among the premier professionally focused educational and networking events in the food world.
 It’s here where companies showcase new technologies, where experts debate and discuss new trends, and where a wide-ranging group of experts from around the world gather to network and exchange information.
-And with large events like the Host City Party, the Book and Blog Festival, and the IACP Awards, the IACP is an ideal forum to reach a wide audience of culinary influencers.
+And with large events like the Host City Party, the Creative Showcase, and the IACP Awards, the IACP is an ideal forum to reach a wide audience of culinary influencers.

 Year-round opportunities include, among others:

-- Advertising or sponsored content in our monthly news blasts to IACP membership
+- Advertising or sponsored content in our monthly newsletters to IACP membership

 - Branded email blasts to IACP membership

 - Customized partnerships